pururval/rabbitmq-forge-boshrelease/README.md

 - `uris` - A list of `amqp://...` URLs that can be used for accessing each cluster node individually.
 Resilient applications should use this list to failover on node failure.

+The section in the protocols block is to also provide Pivatol RabbitMQ equivalent credentials formatting to applications.
+This is in order that applications written to work with Pivotal RabbitMQ may work without changes to the applciations.

 ## Contributing